 The monastery offers accommodation either in one of the 80 beds or two apartments at affordable fees.
 There is also a restaurant on the premises serving traditional Bulgarian meals cooked with products from the farm run by the monks. (the number is 088 6560612 in Bulgaria or +359 88 6560612 from abroad).

-Guest House Bankya offers accommodation nearby at very affordable prices and with excellent reviews.
-There is a gorgeous rose garden, barbecue facilities, and a shared kitchen.
+Guest House Bankya offers affordable accommodation nearby and has excellent reviews.
+It has a gorgeous rose garden, barbecue facilities, and a shared kitchen.
 Breakfast is served daily, while lunch and dinner can be arranged upon request and for a surcharge.
 Sofia is only 16 km from the property.
 Read more here.

-Other Monasteries That You Should Visit In Bulgaria
+Other Beautiful Monasteries That You Should Visit In Bulgaria

 Since there are so many monastic complexes to visit in the country, we have chosen the most remarkable ones and included them in the following section; take a look.